 Start with Greens

 I mean green salad.
 Fresh salad greens like kale and romaine will do.
 Raw salad.
 Bountiful salad.
 Skip the bottled dressing and top your salad with olive oil and plain balsamic vinegar or fresh lemon juice with fresh herbs.

 The acidity of the lemon, pair with the greens nicely to help satiate the appetite.

 Swap it Out

 Leave the dinner plate for your salad greens ( see above) and swap the salad plate for the main course.
-It doesn’t matter whether you’re vegetarian or a flexitarian, the majority of the food on the plate should be plants.
-So make the simple swap to enjoy a healthy Thanksgiving.
+It doesn’t matter whether you’re vegetarian or a flexitarian or omnivore eating lots of fruits and vegetables is a good idea.
+So make the simple swap to enjoy a more healthy Thanksgiving.

 Cut the Fluff

 I’m not suggesting you cut it all out.
-But I am saying that you should skip the simple carbs, simple sugars and cream based sauces, soups and desserts, IF you’re committed to having a healthier Thanksgiving.
+But I am saying that you should skip or limit the simple carbs, simple sugars and cream based sauces, soups and desserts, IF you’re committed to having a healthier Thanksgiving.

 Before you freak out, there are healthier meal swaps that you can make.
 Simple carbohydrate holiday favorites like stuffing and pie can be upgraded to stuffed veggie squash , stuffed baked apples and crustless mini pumpkin pies respectfully.

 For example, these crustless mini pumpkin pies are full of both flavor and fiber but with less calories, refined sugars, are dairy free, packed with filling fiber and contain anti-inflammatory spices that keep you healthy.

 Besides, you won’t miss the “fluff” when you’re filling up on healthy thanksgiving recipes like orange cranberry sauce, orange rosemary sweet potatoes, roasted brussels sprouts, sweet potato stuffing with raisins and spicy butternut squash soup anyway.

 If you’re skipping dairy but craving ice cream, there’s something for you too!
 Gone are the days when the only dairy alternatives tastes like vanilla flavored chalk.

 With delicious recipes like these, you’re not missing out on a thing.